FraunhoferIOSB/camera_aravis/README.md

 In addition to the above features, this driver now supports (almost) every feature of every camera, you just have to know how the feature is specified; each GenICam-based camera contains an XML file onboard, and by viewing this file you can determine which ROS parameters to set for camera_aravis to write to the camera.
-You can use arv-tool-0.2 to see the feature list and the XML file (e.g. "arv-tool-0.2 --name=Basler-21285878 features")
+Details on how to export the camera-specific XML can be found here: [Extracting Camera-Specific GenICam XML](#extracting-camera-specific-genicam-xml).

 Note that for this special feature access, the ROS parameter type must match the feature type.
 For example, a Basler ac640 has a boolean feature called "GammaEnable", an integer feature